Sign In

 — The Nobel Prize (@NobelPrize) October 6, 2025

 At that time, genetic mapping was slow and complex, “like looking for a needle in a haystack,” Ramsdell recalled.
-After years of research, they discovered the answer: a single gene called FOXP3 was responsible for giving Tregs their power.
+After years of research, they discovered the answer: a single gene called FOXP3 was responsible for conferring power on Tregs.
 When the gene stopped working properly, the immune system turned against the body.

 In 2003, Sakaguchi connected his original discovery of regulatory T cells with the FOXP3 gene identified by Brunkow and Ramsdell.
 He proved that FOXP3 acts as the “master switch” for these regulatory cells, controlling when they turn on and off.
 If this switch malfunctions, the immune system loses its balance, leading to diseases like lupus, multiple sclerosis, type 1 diabetes, or rheumatoid arthritis.

-Scientists now understand that the immune system’s strength depends on this balance being too weak, allowing infections to spread, and too strong causing the body to attack itself.
+Scientists now understand that the immune system’s strength depends on this balance; being too weak allows infections to spread, and being too strong causes the body to attack itself.
 The discovery of regulatory T cells and FOXP3 revealed how the immune system walks this tightrope every second of our lives.

 Olle Kämpe, chair of the Nobel Committee, said during the announcement, “Their discoveries have transformed our understanding of the immune system and made it possible to develop treatments that were once thought impossible.”